DaneshMorales/QML_project/README.md

 ## Other files

-The rest of the file were used to either 1. learn how to extract data from the MLB API and pick the right features or 2.
-Learn about the different classifier models we used for this project.
+The rest of the files were used to either

+1. Learn how to extract data from the MLB API and pick the right features
+2. Learn about the different classifier models we used for this project.

 We hope you enjoyed our project, it was very fun and challenging!